 If you make this recipe, please don't forget to snap a photo and hashtag it #primaverakitchen.
 I really want to see!

-If you like this Ground Turkey Sweet Potato Skillet recipe, please share with your friends and family.
+If you like this Ground Turkey Sweet Potato Skillet recipe, please share it with your friends and family.
 Do you want to taste more?
-Subscribe to my newsletter and follow Primavera Kitchen on Twitter, Pinterest, Google+, Instagram, and Facebook for all delicious recipes updates.
+Subscribe to my newsletter, and follow Primavera Kitchen on Twitter, Pinterest, Instagram, and Facebook for all delicious recipe updates.
 As always, I really appreciate you stopping by.